Happy New Year! Is it time for New Year’s Resolutions?

 In mindfulness-based approaches to therapy we often talk about “acceptance” of difficult or painful thoughts, feelings, and sensations.
 Acceptance and Commitment Therapy (ACT), one of the newer cognitive-behavioral therapies that incorporates mindfulness as well as values clarification, promotes acceptance as a vital part of developing psychological health and flexibility.
 Unfortunately, many people’s initial reaction when they hear that is: “That’s not what I want; I want to get rid of those feelings!” and, “How would I do that even if I wanted to?”

-Karen Kingsley, PhD provides confidential, mindfulness-based counseling and therapy services for individuals, couples and families specializing in areas that include, but are not limited to: Cognitive Behavioral Therapy, Couples Therapy, EMDR Therapy, Relationship Counseling, Depression Help, Relationship Problems, Depression Therapy, and Anxiety Therapy.
+Karen Kingsley, PhD provides confidential, mindfulness-based counseling and therapy services for individuals, couples and families specializing in areas that include, but are not limited to: Online Therapy (Telehealth), Cognitive Behavioral Therapy, Acceptance and Commitment Therapy (ACT), Couples Therapy, EMDR Therapy, Relationship Counseling, Relationship Problems, Depression Therapy, and Anxiety Therapy.

 Proudly Serving: Ashburn, VA and Sterling, VA as well as their surrounding communities.